The first time I hitchhiked in Ireland I was picked up by a French couple in a woody wagon listening to Ray Charles.

 Sometimes relying on others to get you where you’re going leads to some interesting places.
 I was once dropped off on a country road near a closed pub that was miles from anywhere.
 And I wasn’t exactly sure where I was.
 Did I mention the road wasn’t heavily traveled?
 I waited for awhile and finally an SUV stopped to pick me up.
 I opened the driver’s side passenger door and asked for a lift to Bantry.
 My American accent betrayed me.
 “Oh, you’re a yank,” the man driving said, “get in anyway!”
 He then let me know that the only reason he’d stopped was because I looked like a local person.
 Kindly, he drove me all the way into Bantry town.
 I was pleased by this experience.
 I enjoyed knowing that I looked Irish:)

-If you’re interested in Irish adventures of your own, sign up for my Email List for my Retreat To Ireland.
-We won’t make you hitch, unless you want to!
+If you’re interested in Irish adventures of your own, sign up for our email list for Retreat To Ireland below.
+We won’t make you hitch … unless you want to!

 Now, comment below.
 Have you ever hitchhiked?
 What sort of adventure did you have?